igloo-project/igloo-doc/source/development/docs.rst

 .. code-block:: bash

-  igloo-doc sphinx build html
+  clickable sphinx build html

-The command 'docs' builds the documentation and generates the html files.
+This command builds the documentation and generates the html files.

 .. code-block:: bash

-  igloo-doc sphinx live
+  clickable sphinx live

-The command 'docs-live' builds the documentation and opens it in a new tab of your browser, allowing you to see your modifications as soon as you save them.
+This command builds the documentation and opens it in a new tab of your browser, allowing you to see your modifications as soon as you save them.

 .. code-block:: bash

-  igloo-doc sphinx clean
+  clickable sphinx clean

-The command 'docs-clean' cleans all the build directory and files.
+This command cleans all the build directory and files.

 Build the documentation on ReadTheDocs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^